Prajwalb0208/File-manager/README.md

 ## File-manager

 ### Description:
 File-manager is a versatile file management tool designed to streamline the organization, sorting, and renaming of files on your local system.
-With an intuitive graphical user interface (GUI), users can easily select a folder, choose sorting criteria, rename files, organize files by type, and even undo recent operations.
+With an intuitive graphical user interface (GUI), users can easily select a folder, choose sorting criteria, rename files and organize files by type operations.
 This tool simplifies file management tasks, enhancing productivity and efficiency.

 ### Installation:
 1. **Clone the repository:**